facundoolano/olano.dev/_posts/2023-12-08-reclaiming-the-web-with-a-personal-reader.md

 -   I also didn't see much benefit to implement the protocols and separation of concerns of indie readers.
 I much preferred a monolitic app, since I was doing all the development myself, especially one that I could easily deploy

+-   needless to say, this had to be a web app
+    -   because using html and the browser was the reasonable way to use the same interface on all my devices, and because a server was the easiest way to keep the state synchronized between them.
 -   I drew heavily from the choose boring tech and radical simplicity mindset.
 I wanted a web app yes, with some dynamic bits, but I wanted to lean on the browser native features as much as possible.
     -   htmx. felt picking up web dev where I left off 10 years ago